Mechanically propelled spears for freshwater fishing

 - Elevated riverbanks free of vegetation

-Speargun fishing is also very popular in Thailand during floods, which regularly occur along the Chao Praya River from the northern parts of Bangkok to Ayutthaya and further up north.
-During floods there are many more locations available for fishing.
-And the water during floods is often shallow, where it is easier to spot fish.
-Another advantage of floods (for fishing) is the fact, that murky water forces some fish to get to the surface for breathing additional oxygen.
+Speargun fishing is also prevalent in Thailand during floods, which regularly occur along the Chao Praya River from the upper banks to the northern parts of Bangkok.
+During floods, there are many more locations available for fishing.
+The water during floods is often shallow, making spotting fish easier.
+Another advantage of floods (for fishing) is that murky water forces some fish to get to the surface to breathe additional oxygen.

 Lessons learned about fishing with mechanically propelled spears in Thailand:

-- Simplest method of using a mechanically propelled spear for freshwater fishing is just a spear with and rubber band.
+- The simplest method of using a mechanically propelled spear for freshwater fishing is using a rubber band spear.

 - Further improvements are a sleeve for guiding the spear and a pistol grip for easier holding and aiming.

-- For such slingshot spearguns, the addition of a reel and laser pointer can be beneficial.
+- Adding a reel and laser pointer can be beneficial for such slingshot spearguns.

-- Next step of improvement is the attachment for all these single devices on to a stock, who takes over the forces of the tensioned rubber bands.
+- The next improvement step is to attach all these single devices onto a stock, which takes over the forces of the tensioned rubber bands.